ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3576-c/_sources/OK3576-C_Android_14_User_Manual.md.txt

 Parameters related to can can be set in the "Settings" app or through the "can" app.

-Open "Settings" in the application drawer and click "Network and Internet"
+Open "Settings" in the application drawer and click "Network and Internet".

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793561733_71af9355_d6e6_4b38_bab7_1e6350a37e60.png)